Finland

 Topics

 Ministerial responsibility for food and feed safety is centralised in Finland within the Ministry of Agriculture and Forestry (MMM).
-It bears the policy and legislative responsibility.
+It bears the policy and legislative responsibility, and plans and directs implementation and enforcement of food legislation.
 The MMM's responsibility for animal products encompasses all processing stages except distribution.

-The Ruokavirasto is a specialist authority within the portfolio of the MMM.
-It is responsible for planning, steering, developing and undertaking food control on a national basis.
+Ruokavirasto is a specialist authority operating under the MMM.
+It is responsible for planning, steering, developing and undertaking food control on a national level.
 It is also responsible for national risk assessments related to food, feed, animal health and plant health.
-The portfolio of the MMM also encompasses the Natural Resources Institute Finland (Luke), whose remit is to engage in research concerning agriculture and food economy.
-Luke also focusses on the improvement of farm animal welfare and risk assessments related to it.
+The administrative sector of the MMM also encompasses the Natural Resources Institute Finland (Luke), whose remit is to engage in research concerning agriculture and food economy.
+The Finnish Centre for Animal Welfare within Luke focusses on the improvement and maintenance of farm animal welfare and risk assessments related to it.

 STM